py-sdl/py-sdl2/doc/tutorial/helloworld.rst

 of a window, which basically represents a portion of the screen, the application has access to and the application can manipulate.
-In most cases that portion has a border and title bar around it, allowing the user to move it around on the screen and reorganize everythingin a way to fit his needs.
+In most cases that portion has a border and title bar around it, allowing the user to move it around on the screen and reorganise everything in a way to fit his needs.

 Once we have imported all necessary parts, let's create a window to have access to the screen, so we can display the logo and thus represent it